israel-007/DBreeze/README.md

 ```

-1. The class name should be your table name, assingn your table name to `$table`
+1. The class name should be your table name, and also assingn your table name to `$table`
 2. `$tableStructure` should contain your desired table structure, this allows you to update or create the table and its structure within your project

 Once the above has been done, goahead an rrun the below code in your `index.php`